 - Could we raise funds to get a co-ordinator to support future events, and possibly have a seedcorn fund to help future events off the ground?

 - If SiS wanted to raise money, it would have to be set up as a charity, or taken under the wing of another charity, as a project.
 Are either of these possible or desirable?

 - If we set up SiS as an independent organisation, we’d need volunteers to act as trustees, treasurers and so on.

 We’d really like to know what you think about this.
 And as SiS develops, there are specific skills that we’ll need to call on, including for example:

 - Setting up a charity (if we decide to go down that route)

 - Fundraising and financial management (if we decide to raise funds)

 - And obviously, people who’d like to run future events and networks.

 So, in short, we want to find out what you think, and whether you can help.
 You can comment below, or email sheisustainable[at]rebeccawillis.co.uk .
-We’d love to hear from you – by the end of April if you can.
+We’d love to hear from you.

 Becky, Emily and the She is Sustainable gang.